 Souna player: Li Guangcai (李光才)

-Suona horn is a woodwind instrument consisted of mouthpiece, tube and bell, with a distinctively loud, bold and high-pitched sound, popular for outdoor performance in rituals (wedding, funeral or other gathering occasions) in northern China, where the land is broader and the population density is relatively low.
-It’s also featured heavily in various northern operas bands.
+Suona horn is a woodwind instrument consisting of a mouthpiece, tube and bell, with a distinctively loud, bold and high-pitched sound, popular for outdoor performance in rituals (weddings, funerals or other gathering occasions) in northern China, where the land is broader and the population density is relatively low.
+It’s also featured heavily in various northern opera bands.

-The oldest evidence about suona use in Chinese musical band can be found in stone carvings at Yungang Grottoes in Shanxi province, dating back to the period between the 4th and 6th centuries.
-And the earliest written reference to suona appears in Song Dynasty record, by then the form of the modern suona has been established.
+The oldest evidence of suona use in Chinese musical bands can be found in stone carvings at Yungang Grottoes in Shanxi province, dating back to the period between the 4th and 6th centuries.
+And the earliest written reference to suona appears in the Song Dynasty record, by then the form of the modern suona has been established.